Military Airport

 Weather Statistics - KNFW

-NAS Fort Worth JRB / Carswell Field enjoys predominantly VFR conditions, with visual flight rules prevailing 82.8% of the time.
-Prevailing winds are from the S averaging 8.4 knots.
-Calm conditions occur 11% of the time.
+NAS Fort Worth JRB / Carswell Field enjoys predominantly VFR conditions, with visual flight rules prevailing 82.2% of the time.
+Prevailing winds are from the S averaging 9.3 knots, with gusts recorded up to 34 knots.
 Temperature extremes range from -11°C to 37°C, reflecting significant seasonal variation.
 The best months for VFR flying are September, October, February.

 Wind Analysis